rapid7/propsd/README.md

 everything in between.
 Plus, flat file storage makes backups and audits a breeze.

-So if your [Conqueso][] server's starting to heat up, you just want an audit trail when things change, give propsd a try.
+So if your [Conqueso][] server's starting to heat up or you just want an audit trail when things change, give propsd a try.

 ## Usage